First Time Buyers

 Once your offer has been accepted, the estate agent will confirm this in writing.
 You can then go ahead with arranging a survey and finalising your mortgage arrangements.
 The acceptance of your offer is not legally binding until you and the seller exchange contracts.

-We will be happy to discuss making an offer with you over the phone or in person free of charge.
+We will be happy to discuss making an offer with you over the phone or in person.
 Remember that the Estate Agent acts for the seller not for you as the purchaser, just call 01638 660937 for an informal friendly chat.

 Mortgage Survey